mukeshroyal1/mukeshroyal1/README.md

 ### 🌟 About Me

 - 🔭 **Currently Working On:**
-  **Psoriasis Tracker (Medical App)** – A project aimed at assisting individuals in managing and monitoring psoriasis with advanced tracking features.
+  **Psoriasis Tracker (Medical App)** – A iOS app aimed at assisting individuals in managing and monitoring psoriasis with advanced tracking features.

 - 👯 **Looking to Collaborate On:**
   Machine Learning and AI projects that solve impactful problems.